mna/0value/posts/my Go centric Vim setup.md

 10. **md is for markdown** : I often write markdown files (like, right now) and I use the shorter `.md` extension instead of the `.markdown` one.
 To make Vim recognize this content as markdown, I add the line `au BufRead,BufNewFile *.md set filetype=markdown` to my `.vimrc`.

 The rest of the list is for rarely used stuff that, for some reason, I've kept around in my configuration.
+It may not survive the next spring cleaning.

 11. **build from Vim** : I usually switch to my terminal window when I want to build, test or commit my work.
 But I still have the `F5` key mapped to [compile Go code and open the results pane][gobuild]:

-		au Filetype go set makeprg=go\ build\ ./...
+		au Filetype go set makeprg=go\ build\ ./... nmap <F5> :make<CR>:copen<CR>
-		" ...
-		nmap <F5> :make<CR>:copen<CR>

 12. **Vet and Lint** : similarly, `go vet` and `golint` are simple enough to call from the terminal with a quick switch, or even from Vim using the bang notation (`!go vet %`) in command mode, but still, I have a custom Vim command set up for them: